hunny9891/558_hw1/readme.md

 6. Run `python manage.py runserver`
 7. You should see the server up and running and ready for requests.

-### Instruction for Cloud (Google AWS)
+### Instruction for Cloud (Google / AWS)
-1. After doing the above.
+1. Follow steps 1-5 above
-2. Follow https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html to deploy your app to aws.
+2. Follow https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html to deploy the app (hw1_backend) to aws.
+3. Follow https://cloud.google.com/appengine/docs/standard/python/getting-started/hosting-a-static-website to deploy the client (hw1_frontend) to gcloud